LBBO/netflix-migrate/README.md

 A command line utility to export and import your ratings.

 ## Usage
+To do its task, this tool needs to make Netflix believe that it is you.
+Sadly, this can no longer be done with just your username and password.
+Instead, you will have to extract the cookie Netflix sets for you and provide it to the CLI.
+But don't worry, I'll guide you through the entire process.

+### Extracting the cookie
-First, you will need to retrieve the cookie Netflix sets in your browser after you log in.
-To do that, please log into your account just as usual.
-Once you're logged in, please open your browser's developer tools by pressing F12.
-Please make sure you are in the console tab of the dev tools.
-You should now have an input field, where you need to enter `document.cookie` and press enter.
-Please copy the value that is returned by your browsers (including the quotation marks!).
-This value will be required in a moment.
+First, you'll need to login to Netflix and select your profile, just as usual.
+Now, please open your browser's dev tools by pressing F12 or right-clicking on the website and choosing "Inspect".
+Please select the "Network" tab on the top of the window that just popped up.

+You should see a list of requests that Netflix is making.
+Scroll to the very top, where you should find a request to `www.netflix.com`.
+If you don't see this request, just reload the page while the network tab is open and look for it, again.

+Next, please click on this request.
+A new area should appear with a tab named "Headers".
+In that tab, please scroll down to the area titled "Request Headers" and search for `cookie: [very long value]`.
+Please copy this entire value.
+Make sure you do not miss any characters.

+### Passing the cookie to the CLI
-Next, you can execute the actual commands.
-Please replace the actual values by your own:
+Now that you've got your cookie, you can execute the actual commands.
+Please replace the actual values below with your own.
+Make sure the cookie is surrounded by quotation marks!
+That section of the command should look somewhat like `--cookie "memclid=...%7D"` (your value inside the quotation marks might vary!).
+Here are the commands you'll need:

 ```
 npx netflix-migrate --cookie "your=cookie from=just-now" --profile Lana --export netflixData.json